siekaczp/pseudoasembler/README.md

 ## To do

-- overflow detection
+- Overflow detection is not present
-- uninitialized registers and memory
+- Uninitialized registers and memory should not show as zeros

 ## Resources